 Note that we do not accept DNA samples isolated from formalin-fixed paraffin-embedded (FFPE) tissue.

 Rhabdomyolysis is a medical condition in which damaged striated skeletal muscles break down easily and rapidly.
 Some end products of this lysis, such as myoglobin, are toxic to kidneys and may cause acute renal failure.
 Symptoms include muscle pain and vomiting.
-Common and important causes of rhabdomyolysis include several common situations, such as drugs and toxins, infections, hyperthermia, strong physical exercise and car accidents, earthquakes and bombings.
+Common and important causes of rhabdomyolysis include several common situations, such as drugs and toxins, infections, hyperthermia, strong physical exercise and car accidents.
 However, recurrent rhabdomyolysis is often genetic in nature.
 The genetic causes for rhabdomyolysis include metabolic myopathy, disorders of intramuscular calcium release, mitochondrial disorders and muscular dystrophies.
 Metabolic myopathies are a group of genetic muscular diseases resulting from defective metabolism affecting primarily muscles.
-These myopathies are typically subdivided into three categories: i) glycogen storage diseases, ii) lipid storage diseases and iii) disorders of purine metabolism, all of which are associated with specific enzymatic defetcs that prevent adequate energy and ATP levels for muscle cells.
-This Panel includes comprehensively genes associated with all these medical conditions that can cause rhabdomyolysis of genegic origin.
+These myopathies are typically subdivided into three categories: i) glycogen storage diseases, ii) lipid storage diseases and iii) disorders of purine metabolism, all of which are associated with specific enzymatic defects that prevent adequate energy and ATP levels for muscle cells.
+This panel includes genes associated with all medical conditions that can cause rhabdomyolysis of genetic origin.
 The prevalence of rhabdomyolysis is not known.

 |ALDOA||Glycogen storage disease||AR||2||8|

 |ANO5||Gnathodiaphyseal dysplasia, LGMD2L and distal MMD3 muscular dystrophies||AD/AR||60||115|